hoehermann/purple-gowhatsapp/README.md

 * Option to log out explicitly.
 * Option to refresh contacts.
 * After download succeeds, write link to chat (for bitlbee).
-* Embed stickers into conversation (maybe, WebP support in GDK would be ideal).

 These features will not be worked on: